 Sue Dickinson was widely considered to be one of the best South African wildlife artists of her generation.
 The composition of Sue’s paintings was critical.
 She based them upon the law of proportion known as the “Golden Mean”, which was an aesthetic principle used by the ancient Greeks.
 This is because Sue’s focus was the animal itself.

-Her experience has taught her that “what you leave out is just as important as what you put in”.
-As a result, this lead to a new style of depicting African wildlife, with her stark, clean images concentrate exclusively on the animal as well as conveying the wide-open spaces of Africa.
+Her experience taught her that “what you leave out is just as important as what you put in”.
+As a result, this lead to a new style of depicting African wildlife, with her stark, clean images concentrate exclusively on the animal, as well as conveying the wide-open spaces of Africa.

-Sue’s preferred painting medium is watercolour.
-This much under-rated medium is widely acknowledged by artists to be the most difficult.
+Sue’s preferred painting medium was watercolour.
+This highly under-rated medium is widely acknowledged by artists to be the most difficult.
 “There is no room for error with watercolour – because once it’s on the paper, it is almost impossible to remove.
 Consequently, I work carefully and accurately.
-I’m not attempting to reproduce reality, therefore I want to work fairly loosely too.
+I’m not attempting to reproduce reality, therefore I want to work fairly loosely too,” she said.

 “It is important for the viewer to be able to see the mark of the artist, and also the journey I have taken on the page.
 Certainly I don’t want a slick look.”

-In 2002 Sue moved to the Lowveld, where she is only 60 km from the Kruger National Park.
+In 2002 Sue moved to the Lowveld region of South Africa, where she was only 60 km from the world-famous Kruger National Park.
 Her reputation as an award-winning artist grew from there as she immersed herself in her natural surroundings, drawing inspiration from the beauty and untamed majesty of Africa’s open spaces.